-Mr. Tang Kwing Chuen Kenneth, aged 33, was appointed as an executive Director of the Company in December 2008.
-He was appointed as company secretary of ViaGOLD Capital Limited in January 2007, a company whose shares are listed on Australian Stock Exchange.
-ViaGOLD Capital Limited is a controlled corporation of Harvest Smart Overseas Limited, which is a substantial shareholder of the Company.
-Mr. Tang holds a Master degree of Commerce in Finance and a Bachelor degree of Science majoring in Information Systems from the University of New South Wales.
-He joined the Group as Project Manager in October 2003.
-He has extensive years of experience in banking and finance industry.
+Mr. Tang Kwing Chuen Kenneth, aged 34, joined the Group in October 2003 and has been one of the Executive Directors since December 2008.
+He is also a member of the Corporate Governance Committee of the Group.
+He was appointed as the Company Secretary of ViaGOLD Capital Limited in January 2007, a company whose shares are listed on Australian Stock Exchange.
+ViaGOLD Capital Limited is a controlled corporation of Harvest Smart Overseas Limited, which is one of the substantial shareholders of Culturecom Holdings Limited.
+Mr. Tang holds a Master degree of Commerce in Finance and a Bachelor degree of Science majoring in Information Systems from the University of New South Wales, Australia.
+He has extensive years of experience in the banking and finance industries.